Alisha Edwards: The System (2023–present)

 On the April 6, 2023, episode of Impact!, Alisha helped Eddie Edwards defeat PCO, turning heel for the first time in her Impact career.

 On January 13, 2024, during a backstage interview at the "Countdown to TNA Hard To Kill" pre-show, Alisha, Eddie Edwards, Moose, Brian Myers and DeAngelo Williams would form a stable calling themselves "The System".
 Later in the show, Alisha participated in an Ultimate X match to determine the number one contender for the TNA Knockouts World Championship, which was won by Gisele Shaw.
 Alisha and the rest of The System accompanied Moose to his main event match for the TNA World Championship against Alex Shelley.
 During the match, Edwards and the rest of The System attempted to distract Shelley, prompting a brawl with Shelley's partners, Chris Sabin and Kushida.
 Moose later won the match, after which he was confronted by Nic Nemeth.
 In April 2024, Alisha and the rest of The System encouraged Masha Slamovich to team up with her to challenge Spitfire (Dani Luna and Jody Threat) for the TNA Knockouts World Tag Team Championship.
 On May 3 at Under Siege, Slamovich and Alisha defeated Spitfire to win the TNA Knockouts World Tag Team Championship.
 At Victory Road on September 13, Alisha was replaced by Tasha Steelz due to still being under concussion protocols (storyline).
 They lost the TNA Knockouts World Tag Team Championship to Spitfire.
 After the match, Alisha and Steelz turned on Slamovich and attacked her, thus kicking Slamovich out of The System.

+On the January 22, 2026 episode of Impact!, Moose and JDC were both kicked out of The System, and were replaced by Bear Bronson and Cedric Alexander.
+Alisha did not participate in the betrayal.
+She later confirmed the following week that she would be leaving the group.
+After leaving The System, Alisha remained aligned with Moose against the stable, acting as his valet for his matches.

+At Rebellion on April 11, Alisha was revealed to have secretly rejoined The System and her husband Eddie Edwards to sabotage Moose, exposing a long-planned betrayal.